screwdriver-cd/screwdriver/design/sd-local.md

 #### Implement Local Mode `log-service`.
 Need to be implement the following:
 - Add `--local-mode` option to run `log-service` on local mode
 - Add `--build-log-file` option to set the output destination of local-mode `log-service` logs.
-(The option must be passed by sd-local on local mode.)
+(The option must be passed by sd-local.)
 - On local mode, output the build logs to a file under Artifacts Directory instead of Store.